-5. Human Resources Mana gement Please provide the name a details for your Human Res manager: Total Recruited in this reporting period Dismissed in this reporting period Number of direct employees: Number of contracted workers: Were there any collect redundancies during t reporting period? ive he No □ he redundancy plan, including reasons for redundancies, number of hey were selected, consultation undertaken, and measures to mitigate the Are there any plann redundancies to the workfor in the next year? he redundancy plan, including reasons for redundancies, number of election and consultation process: Were there any changes trade union representation Company facilities during t reporting period? at If yes, please provide de period: etails, and summarise engagement with trade unions during reporting Were there any other work representatives (e.g. in tabsence of a trade union)?
-YACI If yes, please provide de etails and summarise engagement with them during reporting period: Were there any changes in t status of Collect Agreements?
+5. Human Resources Manag ement Please provide the name and details for your Human Resomanager: Total Recruited in this reporting period Dismissed in this reporting period Number of direct employees: Number of contracted workers: Were there any collective redundancies during the reporting period?
+IYACII If yes, please describe the redundancy plan, including reasons for redundancies, number of workers involved, how they were selected, consultation undertaken, and measures to mitigate the effects of redundancy: Are there any planne redundancies to the workforc in the next year?
+If yes, please describe the redundancy plan, including reasons for redundancies, number of workers involved, and selection and consultation process: Were there any changes i trade union representation a Company facilities during th reporting period? it Yes 🗀 If yes, please provide de period: etails, and summarise engagement with trade unions during reporting Were there any other worker representatives (e.g. in the absence of a trade union)?
+If yes, please provide de etails and summarise engagement with them during reporting period: Were there any changes in the status of Collective Agreements?
 If yes, please provide de etails:

 Have employees raised any grievances with the project during the reporting period?
 Yes □ No □ If yes, please state how many, split by gender, summarise the issues raised in grievances by male and female staff and explain how the Company has addressed them: Have employees raised any complaints about harassment or bullying during the reporting period?
-Yes ❑ No ❑ If yes, please state how many, split by gender, summarise the issues raised by male and female staff and explain how the Company has addressed them: Have there been any strikes or other collective disputes related to labour and working conditions at the Company in the reporting period?
-Yes 🗖 No 🗖 If yes, please summarise nature of, and reasons for, disputes and explain how they were resolved Have there been any court cases related to labour issues during the reporting period?
-Yes □ No □ If yes, please summarise the issues contested and outcome: Have there been any changes to the following policies or terms and conditions during the reporting period in any of the following areas: Union recognition Collective Agreement Non-discrimination and equal opportunity Equal pay for equal work Gender Equality Bullying and harassment, including sexual harassment Employment of young persons under age 18 Yes 🗖 No 🗖 If yes, please give details, including of any new initiatives:
+Yes □ No □ If yes, please state how many, split by gender, summarise the issues raised by male and female staff and explain how the Company has addressed them: Have there been any strikes or other collective disputes related to labour and working conditions at the Company in the reporting period?
+Yes □ No □ If yes, please summarise nature of, and reasons for, disputes and explain how they were resolved Have there been any court cases related to labour issues during the reporting period?
+Yes □ No □ If yes, please summarise the issues contested and outcome: Have there been any changes to the following policies or terms and conditions during the reporting period in any of the following areas: • Union recognition • Collective Agreement • Non-discrimination and equal opportunity • Equal pay for equal work • Gender Equality • Bullying and harassment, including sexual harassment • Employment of young persons under age 18 Yes □ No □ If yes, please give details, including of any new initiatives:

-• Wages (wage level, normal and overtime)
+• Wages (wage level, normal

+and overtime)

 • Overtime

 • Working hours

 • Flexible working / work-life

 balance

 • Grievance mechanism for

 workers

 • Health & safety

-Please provide the name and cor your Health and Safety manager: Direct employees Contracted workers Direct employees Contracted workers Number of man-hours worked this reporting period: Number of Fatalities 7 : Budget spent on OHS in this period (total amount and currency): Number of disabling injuries: OHS training provided in this period in person-days: Number of Lost Time Incidents (including vehicular)8: Number of lost workdays 9 resulting from incidents: Number of cases of occupational disease:
+6. Occupational Health and Safety Data Please provide the name and contact details for your Health and Safety manager: Direct employees Contracted Direct Contracted workers employees workers Number of Fatalities7: Number of man-hours worked this reporting period: Budget spent on OHS in this Number of disabling injuries: period (total amount and currency): OHS training provided in this Number of Lost Time Incidents period in person-days: (including vehicular)8: Number of lost workdays9 Number of cases of occupational resulting from incidents: disease:

-7 If you have not already done so, please provide a separate report detailing the circumstances of each fatality.
-8 Incapacity to work for at least one full workday beyond the day on which the accident or illness occurred.
+If you have not already done so, please provide a separate report detailing the circumstances of each fatality.
+Incapacity to work for at least one full workday beyond the day on which the accident or illness occurred.

 9 Lost workdays are the number of workdays (consecutive or not) beyond the date of injury or onset of illness that the employee was away from work or limited to restricted work activity because of an occupational injury or illness.